shawnmclean/auth0-ext-compilers/README.md

 ## Authorization

 Auth0 extensions are executed by issuing an HTTP POST request to the webtask URL from Auth0 runtime.
 To ensure only Auth0 runtime and/or a specific Auth0 tenant can issue such requests, the requests use a secret-based authorization mechanism.
-If an extension webtask has been created with `auth0-extension-secret` secret parameter, the value of that parameter MUST equal to the value of the `auth0-extension-secret` URL query parameter of the HTTP POST request.
-To allow Auth0 runtime to add the necessary URL query paramater to the webtask request it is making, the same secret value is stored in the `auth0-extension-secret` metadata property.
+If an extension webtask has been created with `auth0-extension-secret` secret parameter, the value of that parameter MUST equal to the value of the `Authorization: Bearer {secret}` header of the HTTP POST request.
+To allow Auth0 runtime to add the necessary header to the webtask request it is making, the same secret value is stored in the `auth0-extension-secret` metadata property.
 This setup can be achieved with the following:

 ```bash
 SECRET=$(openssl rand 32 -base64) && \